Property Damage Liability: How Much Coverage Do You Really Need?

 Why State Minimums Are Dangerously Low

-Nearly every state requires some form of property damage liability, but the minimums have failed to keep up with the realities of modern vehicle costs and repair prices.
-Most state minimums range from just $10,000 to $25,000 per accident — and that number can evaporate quickly.
+Nearly every state requires some form of property damage liability, but the minimums have long failed to keep pace with modern vehicle costs and repair prices.
+Most state minimums still range from just $15,000 to $25,000 per accident — and that number can evaporate in seconds.

 Consider these real-world scenarios: